You Again?: Ratings

 You Again? did not achieve the same level of hit status of Home to Roost in the UK, with many viewers finding it difficult to accept the 64-year-old Klugman as the father of 23-year-old Stamos.
-Nonetheless, the show finished at #19 in its first season's ratings, ahead of other, longer-running shows such as 227 and The Facts of Life and strong enough for NBC to renew it for a second season.
-It ran for just under a year, occupying four different time slots in the process, prior to its cancellation.
-Less than a year after You Again? went off the air, John Stamos began appearing on the long-running sitcom Full House.
+Nonetheless, the show finished at #19 in its first season's ratings, ahead of other, longer-running shows such as The Facts of Life or newcomers like 227, and was strong enough for NBC to renew it for a second season.
+The first season aired on Mondays at 8:00 PM, and the second season aired on Wednesdays at 9:30 PM, ending its run on January 7, 1987 after 26 episodes; eventually later that same year, John Stamos began appearing on the long-running sitcom Full House.